 Contrary to popular belief, being a ‘people person’ is something you can learn – but you’ll need to do it outside of the lecture hall.
 As such, work experience in a retail environment, perhaps alongside your studies, will provide a wealth of useful training.

-In the UK, practising pharmacists must have completed a master’s degree in the subject at an approved school.
+In the UK, practicing pharmacists must have completed a master’s degree in the subject at an approved school.
 This is a four-year full-time course (though it can be divided into chunks, as we’ll get to).
 You’ll be able to track down a suitable school via the NHS’s careers site.

-Degree in hand, you’ll need to become accredited with the General Pharmaceutical Council (GPhC), a body whose role is to keep a database of practising pharmacists in the UK.
+Degree in hand, you’ll need to become accredited with the General Pharmaceutical Council (GPhC), a body whose role is to keep a database of practicing pharmacists in the UK.
 You’ll complete a year’s worth of on-site training before registering, after which you’ll submit a ‘fitness to practice’ declaration.
 This declaration is re-submitted yearly, and can be revoked by the GPhC, should they decide that the pharmacist in question is no longer fit to practice.

 Though different universities will stipulate different entry requirements, generally speaking applicants will need A levels at A or B, including one in chemistry, plug another in biology, physics or maths.

 During the course, you’ll learn about the underlying science, as well as how a practice is actually run.
-Among the most essential skills you’ll learn will be how doses are calculated and prepared.
+Among the most essential skills, you’ll learn will be how doses are calculated and prepared.
 This is where numeracy becomes especially important.

 You can either go straight into four years of university or opt for a five-year ‘sandwich’ course which incorporates a year of work experience.
-If you’re unsure whether the course is for you, or you’ve missed out on a place, then you can always opt for a two-year foundation degree, from which you can ‘top up’ to the full qualification.
+If you’re unsure whether the course is for you, or you’ve missed out on a place, then you can always opt for a two-year foundation degree, from which you can ‘top-up’ to the full qualification.

 Once you’ve picked up your master’s, you’ll have several career options ahead of you.
 You could work in primary care in the NHS, preventing people from becoming ill rather than treating them afterwards.
-You might also work in the R&D side of things, helping pharmaceutical companies to develop and manufacture new drugs.
+You might also work on the R&D side of things, helping pharmaceutical companies to develop and manufacture new drugs.